 Understand that I want to talk to you – really, I do.
 And yet, that doesn’t mean you can waltz into the classroom as I’m preparing for the day, or come walking in mid-lesson to ask me about your child’s reading level.
 There is a time and a place for everything, and I’d prefer to give you my undivided attention during a time that works for both of us.
 So, if you have a concern about your child’s progress, feel free to shoot me an email and set up a meeting.

 Remember: It takes a village and, as key players in that village, it's on us to work together.

-So, whether it’s American Education Week, a class party, or parent-teacher night, we're here for you–and I'll personally save you a seat at the table.
-And, if you're lucky, it'll be right next to my mother, who comes in every year (because accountability isn't just for kids).
+So, whether it’s American Education Week, a class party or parent-teacher night, we're here for you – and I'll personally save you a seat at the table.
+If you're lucky, it'll be right next to my mother, who comes in every year (because accountability isn't just for kids).